 The same can go for anything.
 Figure out what you will need to do whatever needs to be done and put it wherever you will see it.
-Then, when the time comes you won’t have to do anything other than pick it up and go.
+Then, when the time comes you won’t have to do anything other than picking it up and going.

 Then, it will be just like brushing your teeth.
 If you keep doing it like this then you will eventually just start doing it like a robot.

 But there’s an additional hack that works wonders for me:

 Work on Your Goal or Sit There Like a Dumbass

 Now that you’ve got the things that you need, you’ve scheduled the time into your calendar and you’ve made it to where you need to be.
 Whether that be the gym to get swole or the popular place in town to chat up women (if you love photography check out this guide to make meeting women more fun).

 Doesn’t matter where it is or what the goal is, the fact is, is that you’re there.